franciscovfonseca/AI-High-Risk-Documentation/README.md

 The Credit Scoring Engine had been running since 2022 without one.
 No formal system description, no risk management record, no data governance statement, no written human oversight procedure.
 The absence of this pack did not cause the Phase 4 bias incident, but it slowed the investigation badly.
 The team spent weeks reconstructing data and feature decisions that should have been written down from day one.

-Phase 5 produces that pack.
+This Phase 5 of the AI Governance PrograM produces that pack.
 Six documents covering both HIGH RISK systems - the redeployed Credit Scoring Engine (following Phase 4 remediation) and the Fraud Detection System (under enhanced monitoring after the Phase 4 parallel review).
 Together they span the full Annex IV scope: system description, risk management, data governance, human oversight, traceability and post-deployment monitoring.

 The result is a pack that any regulator, auditor or governance reviewer can pick up and use to answer the basic question the EU AI Act is built around: is this system actually being governed the way it should be?